Are you pregnant and experiencing dizziness? Are you wondering what it might mean for you or your baby?

 How to Keep Safe When You Feel Dizzy

-If you’re actively dizzy or regularly struggle with dizziness, there are some steps you can take to keep yourself safe and avoid falling.
+If you’re actively dizzy or regularly struggle with dizziness, these are some steps you can take to keep yourself safe and avoid falling:

 - Sit down: If you feel dizzy, don’t try to power through the episode.
-Sit or even lie down until the feeling passes, and then get up slowly.
+Sit or even lie down until the feeling passes, take some deep breaths, and then get up slowly.

-- Eat or drink something: For the fastest relief if your dizziness is caused by low blood sugar, choose a high-sugar or high-carb snacks like a piece of candy, bottle of juice, or a granola bar.
+- Eat or drink something: If your dizziness is caused by low blood sugar, for quick relief, eat a high-sugar or high-carb snack like a piece of fruit, candy, a bottle of juice, or a granola bar.
 You can also carry some of those snacks with you just in case.